Janko Vranyczany-Dobrinović: Emigration

-After the end of the war, he moved to Rome again, where he got the degree in communications at the Vatican.
+After the end of the war, he moved to Rome again, where he got a degree in communications at the Vatican.
 The communist government in Yugoslavia confiscated the property of his family.
-After the death of his father, his mother remarried to an American, who wanted to adopt him.
+After the death of his father, his mother remarried an American, who wanted to adopt him.
 While awaiting papers to move to the United States, Vranyczany-Dobrinović moved to Brussels in 1948, and worked for the Austrian Tourist Office as a tourist representative.
 In the meantime, his stepfather died as well, so Vranyczany-Dobrinović remained in Belgium.

 In 1952, after working for the tourist office, Vranyczany-Dobrinović turned to entrepreneurship and imported hop for Belgian breweries, among them Stella Artois.
-During that time, he lived for two years in Dijon in France.
+During that time, he lived for two years in Dijon France.
 However, in 1968, he was again employed in the Austrian Tourist Office, but this time as a general director.

 Diplomatic career

 With democratic changes happening in the republics of Yugoslavia, Vranyczany-Dobrinović was able to return to Croatia after nearly 45 years abroad.
 He joined the Croatian Democratic Union.
 He served as minister of tourism from 1990 to 1992 in Croatia's first democratically elected government.
 From 1991 he served as the head of Croatia's permanent mission to the European Union in Brussels.
 During his tenure as Permanent Representative to the EU, Zoran Milanović, future Prime Minister of Croatia, and Tomislav Sunić, a Croatian intellectual, served under him.
 In 2000 he was removed from the post as part of a widespread turnaround of Croatian foreign diplomats.
 In 2004, he represented the Croatian president at the beatification of Austria-Hungary's final emperor, Charles I.